Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Extends: `Array<Array<any>>`

-  >an array of arrays, containing any datatype
+  >An array of arrays, containing any datatype.

 ---